markj0hnst0n/fauxdjsmilestoneproj1/README.md

 - Fans should be able to check out where and when they are playing in the near future so that they can hear them play.

+- Potential employers should be able to find out when Faux DJs are available for their gig.

-- Potential employers should easily be able to contact Faux Djs to check availability for potential gigs
+- Potential employers should easily be able to contact Faux DJs to check availability for potential gigs

 - All users should be able to navigate the website easily and all available information on the website should be easily and intuatively accessed for

 - All users should be able to find links to various social media channels, most importantly facebook and instagram, on all pages at all times.

--

 ## Wireframes